weecology/lab-manual/UF-Policies:-Travel-and-Reimbursement-Guidelines.md

 **No?** Coordinate with whomever is paying your travel.

+## Important policies to know

+* UF won't reimburse for airbnb anymore, due to a state boycott.
+Other similar services that are still allowed: Tripping, HomeToGo, FlipKey, HomeAway, VRBO, HouseTrip, VayStays, VacayHero
+* Do not pay for gas with a P card unless you have a state vehicle or rental.
+Fuel in a personal vehicle can only be paid through a mileage calculation.
+* The amount of per diem you can claim is based on your actual travel times. (eg If you are flying, it is based on your actual departure and arrival times.)

 The travel reimbursement process at UF can be broken down into 2 major steps: 1) Approval of pending travel (TAR), 2) Being reimbursed for travel (TER)